mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-3.md

 ## Dirty Dirty I/O And The Errors It Makes Us Handle

-What do we have thus far.
+What do we have thus far?

-1. A fizzbuzz function
+1. A fizzbuzz function.
-2. A feeder function for fizzbuzz
+2. A feeder function for fizzbuzz.
 3. No way for anyone to use these.

-Okay then, lets go ahead and make a command line executable for our fuzzbuzz
+Okay then, lets go ahead and make a command line executable for our fuzzbuzz.
 ```
 module Main where
 import FizzBuzz